decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 - In case no changes were written to ERC1056, nothing needs to be done, and the private key which belongs to the Ethereum address needs to be deleted from the storage medium used to protect the keys, e.g., mobile device.
 - In case ERC1056 was utilized, the owner of the smart contract needs to be set to `0x0`.
-Although, `0x0`is a valid Ethereum address, this will indicate the identity has no owner which is a common approach for invalidation, e.g., tokens.
-To detect if the owner is the null address, one must get the logs of the last change to the identity and inspect if the owner was set to the null address (`0x0000000000000000000000000000000000000000`).
+Although, `0x0`is a valid Ethereum address, this will indicate the account has no owner which is a common approach for invalidation, e.g., tokens.
+To detect if the `owner` is the null address, one must get the logs of the last change to the account and inspect if the `owner` was set to the null address (`0x0000000000000000000000000000000000000000`).
 It is impossible to make any other changes to the DID document after such a change, therefore all preexisting keys and services are considered revoked.